-Another time to reflect & take action on how the Australian narrative continues to neglect & ignore the wars that were fought against Australian Aboriginals by invaders/settles/colonists.
+Another time to reflect & take action on how the Australian narrative continues to neglect & ignore the wars that were fought against Aboriginals on the island of Australia by invading settlers and colonists.
 On 2017-04-24 for a second round, ASF Perth will be at King’s Park to remember & talk with those interested in The Frontier Wars.

 Anzac Day is supposed to be a national day of remembrance in Australia and New Zealand that broadly commemorates all Australians and New Zealanders who served and died in all wars, conflicts, and peacekeeping operations and the contribution and suffering of all those who have served (“ANZAC Day”, Australian War Memorial).
 However in reality this remembrance is conveniently selective, as the first wars in Australia, the Frontier Wars, has no official recognition of occurring.

 For most of the 20th century, Australians were taught about the peaceful settlement of Australia, featuring stories of pioneer grit and endurance.
 As a result of these narratives, the vigour of Aboriginal resistance was forgotten(Reynolds, H. 2013, Forgotten War, NewSouth Publishing, Sydney, pg.32).
 In recent decades, however, many historians have exposed the narrative of peaceful colonisation as a myth, using first-hand accounts, newspaper articles and diaries to reveal the tragically violent and bloody nature of Australia’s settlement.